 Why Creating Vivid Characters is Essential

 The people in your story are your characters.
-It is your task as memoirist to bring vivid characters to the attention of your readers.
+It is your task as memoir writer to bring vivid characters to the attention of your readers.
 You must use descriptive writing to present believable characters.
 Without other people, our lives and memoirs risk becoming dull.
 Although ideas are pivotal for many individuals, relationships are even more commanding.
 We are intrigued with who other people are and how they function.
 “Who’s that?
 What are they doing?
 Where did they come from?”
-These are question we want answered.
+These are the questions we want answered.
 To write a strong story, capitalize on this interest.